tenzir/.github/coding-style.md

 - Use the order `public`, `protected`, `private` for functions and members in classes.

-- Mark single-argument constructors as `explicit` to avoid implicit conversions.
+- Mark single-argument constructors as `explicit` to avoid implicit conversions;
+  use `explicit(false)` to indicate that a non-explicit constructor is intentional.

 - The order of member functions within a class is: constructors, operators, mutating members, accessors.